 Why I became a Celebrant

 I became a Celebrant due to several apparently unconnected occurrences.
 My daughter was looking to marry in a non-religious ceremony and wanted something different than a civil ceremony with a Registrar if at all possible.
-Between her and my wife they found that the Humanist Society of Scotland had been licensed to carry out fully legal weddings and the next I knew, we were having a Humanist ceremony.
+Between her and my wife they found that the Humanist Society Scotland had been licensed to carry out fully legal weddings and the next I knew, we were having a Humanist ceremony.
 I thought I had better find out a bit about them so as not to appear too ignorant when I met the person conducting their ceremony.
 When I visited their website, I found that their aspirations and ethos of placing all humans as equals with the same rights and responsibilities matched my own values.
 Never having been a believer in any God, I now had a name I could call myself when such discussions came up.
 The ceremony itself was very traditional but what struck all who were attending their first Humanist ceremony was how personal and reflective of the bride and groom it was.

-Some months later, I attended a Humanist funeral service and found the fact the ceremony was about the person and had people laughing and crying as we relived his life.
+Some months later, I attended a Humanist funeral service and found the ceremony was about the person and had people laughing and crying as we relived his life.
 After the ceremony which was the most enjoyable funeral I had attended, I reflected on what it had been.
 It was, as said in the HSS funeral leaflet, a celebration of his life.